 - Aspirin chewable tablets should not be used in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using aspirin chewable tablets while you are pregnant.
-Aspirin chewable tablets is not recommended during the last 3 months (third trimester) of pregnancy because it may cause harm to the fetus.
-Aspirin chewable tablets is found in breast milk.
+Aspirin chewable tablets are not recommended during the last 3 months (third trimester) of pregnancy because it may cause harm to the fetus.
+Aspirin chewable tablets are found in breast milk.
 If you are or will be breast-feeding while you use aspirin chewable tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of aspirin chewable tablets: